 The purpose of the NSSCS is to help ensure that the stakeholders for a constructed steel structure obtain the quality that is fit for the purpose for which it has been designed and for which they have paid.
+It is also intended to ensure, so far as is reasonably practical, that the steel structure is safe, both during construction and for the in-service lifetime.

-The Australian design Standards are supported by and closely interlinked with material and workmanship Standards that are often poorly understood by many stakeholders in the supply chain.
+The Australian design Standards are supported by, and closely interlinked with, material and workmanship Standards that are often poorly understood by many stakeholders in the supply chain.
 Because these Standards are tightly interrelated, a failure or substitution in one area can significantly compromise another, with serious consequences.
-It is therefore considered that a holistic approach to product compliance, encompassing the whole supply chain, is required and ASI, who along with its members is represented on many of the relevant Standards committees, has taken on the challenge of implementing the new national compliance scheme in a similar fashion to what has been the case overseas.
+It is therefore considered that a holistic approach to product compliance, encompassing the whole supply chain, is required and ASI, who along with its members is represented on many of the relevant Standards committees, has taken on the challenge of implementing the national compliance scheme in a similar fashion to what has been the case overseas.

-The NSSCS has been set up in parallel with New Zealand through HERA and SCNZ, whose organisations are implementing a similar scheme.
+The NSSCS has been set up in parallel with New Zealand through HERA and SCNZ, whose organisations have implemented a similar scheme.